-A Respondent seeking to challenge a decision ordering emergency removal must submit a written request specifying the reason(s) the emergency removal should be overturned to Ms. Adia Daniels, Assistant Dean of Students, within 5 days of receiving notice.
-A written notification of Ms. Daniels' decision as to whether the emergency removal is sustained or overturned will be provided to the Respondent and Complainant(s) within 3 days of receipt of Respondent's written request.
+A Respondent seeking to challenge a decision ordering emergency removal must submit a written request specifying the reason(s) the emergency removal should be overturned to Mr. Quintavis Cureton, Assistant Dean of Students and Deputy Title IX Coordinator, within 5 days of receiving notice.
+A written notification of Mr. Cureton's decision as to whether the emergency removal is sustained or overturned will be provided to the Respondent and Complainant(s) within 3 days of receipt of Respondent's written request.